GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

   every fallible transformation succeeds; and
 - preserve every register field outside its declared domain.

-Do not add a private Driver forwarding wrapper when an existing grouped Codec function already expresses the complete reusable structure-to-image transformation.
-In that case, the Codec function is the canonical staging path and both public Driver transactions call it directly.
-Add a static Driver staging helper only when it composes additional Driver-owned policy or staged transaction images that do not belong in Codec.
-The architecture requires one reusable staging path, not an extra call layer.
+Every structure contained by a public root configuration object has one corresponding private Driver `_PERIPH_Stage<Domain>Config()` helper.
+That helper owns the atomic local-copy/publication boundary for its structure and invokes the grouped Codec transformation for field placement.
+It must not stage policy or register images outside the fields represented by that structure.
+The architecture requires one reusable staging path per configuration member.

 Public configuration APIs own the Read/Modify/Write transaction.
 Their generic flow is: